 Almost all fireworks are illegal in Connecticut.
 Residents of the Constitution State need to be aware that these laws are very rigid.
 There are only two types of firework you can legally use in Connecticut.
 These kinds are sparklers and non-aerial fountains that contain less than 100 grams of pyrotechnic mixture for each individual item.
 The age requirement in the law states that anyone using legally permitted fireworks must be age 16 and up.

 3-D Bail Bonds is warning residents of the dangers of using fireworks not just for the possibility of getting injured but also to remind that most fireworks in Connecticut are illegal.
-Fireworks in Connecticut should only be lighting up the sky not your rear view mirror.
+Avoid the police lighting up your rearview window because you are found using illegal fireworks.

-Our licensed bail bondsmen will be available to post bail on July 4th and the holiday weekend.
+Our licensed Connecticut bail bond agents will be available 24 hours to post bail on the fourth of July and the holiday weekend.
 For an immediate emergency response from a local bondsman in Connecticut please call 860-247-2245 or call toll free 800-570-5544.
-We have bail bonds service in every city in Connecticut.
+We will be open and serving every city and police station on July 4th.